IceCereal/Iris-Bot/README.md

 2. Make Memes (from existing templates)
 3. Give Admins some extra commands

 The bot never got to see the light of day, but it was a major improvement to the first version.
-Soon after, IceCereal learnt about an improvemnt to the [`Discord's API`](https://discordpy.readthedocs.io/), the [`Discord.py Rewrite`](https://discordpy.readthedocs.io/en/rewrite/index.html).
+Soon after, IceCereal learnt about an improvement to the [`Discord's API`](https://discordpy.readthedocs.io/), the [`Discord.py Rewrite`](https://discordpy.readthedocs.io/en/rewrite/index.html).
 All progress on the SuperUserBot's halted and on a cold, rainy day in an alley no one will ever know, [`MaidSama (Other Branch)`](https://github.com/IceCereal/MaidSama/tree/master) appeared.
 The new kid on the block was sleeker and cooler than the old kids.
 After nearly a month of development, MaidSama boasted:
 1. Commands to warn, strike and kick out members
 2. Store a bit of data